 Fentanyl is a powerful synthetic opioid analgesic that is 50-100 times more potent than morphine.
 First used in the 1960s as an intravenous anesthetic, it is legally sold in the US as a Schedule II prescription drug and is used to manage severe pain.
 It is also prescribed to people with chronic pain who are physically tolerant to other opioids.

 Although we did not see many patients back in 2011 who were getting fentanyl mixed into their drugs, the DEA reports that is when the deaths from fatal overdoses started increasing.
 According to the Centers for Disease Control and Prevention, fentanyl analogs were involved in around 2,600 drug overdose deaths in 2011 and 2012.
 By 2018, 31,335 deaths were attributed to synthetic opioid overdoses and illegally produced fentanyl!
 This is completely consistent with what we observed at Dr. Coleman’s medical practice.

 We adjusted our protocols to take into account the growing presence of fentanyl in street drugs.
 Every patient with suspected fentanyl addiction receives a tailored regimen with multiple comfort medicines and a slightly longer time period to complete the detox.
 This keeps our patients safe and as comfortable as possible.

-If you or a loved one in the greater New York City area would like to learn more about detoxing off of fentanyl or another opioid at Coleman Addiction Medicine, please give us a call at 877-773-3869.
+If you or a loved one in the greater New York City area would like to learn more about detoxing off of fentanyl or another opioid at Coleman Addiction Medicine, please give us a call at 877-773-3869 or schedule a callback.
 We also have unique and proven protocols for helping patients detox from alcohol.